usnistgov/mobile-threat-catalogue/_supply-chain-threats/SPC-0.md

     ThreatOrigin: "Supply Chain Attack Framework and Attack Patterns [^142]"
     ExploitExample:
     CVEExample:
+    PossibleCountermeasures:
-    PossibleCountermeasures: "Require libraries to be digitally signed by a trusted developer and the integrity of included libraries be verified prior to execution"
+        "Require libraries to be digitally signed by a trusted developer and the integrity of included libraries be verified prior to execution":
+            -
 ---